Namkyeong/namkyeong.github.io/_pages/about.md

 ---

 Hello, I'm Namkyeong Lee.
-I'm a master's degree student in the Industrial and Systems Department at KAIST, where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).
+I'm a ph.D. student in the Industrial and Systems Department at KAIST, where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).

 I'm actively on research with my best colleagues at [Data Science and Artificial Intelligence Lab](http://dsail.kaist.ac.kr/).